novoaj/UI-UX-cs571-f23/hw3-ReactBadgerBakery/README.md

 # React Badger Bakery

-In this project, I learned to utilize React to fetch and display data from APIs, implemnted functionality to add/remove items from cart, highlight featured items, and improve the visual design of a web page using design principles.
+In this project, I learned to utilize React to fetch and display data from APIs, utilizing state and props to dynamically display and manage baked goods information, highlight featured items, and improve the visual design of a web page using design principles.